 It also never hurts to buy an extra door to practice jigsawing on for this piece, Scott advises.

 "It's so much simpler than it actually sounds," Scott expalins.
-"Cause a lot of people were like, 'I could never do this,' but really like if you wanted to, all you have to really buy is the doors because they are sold separately.
+"Cause a lot of people were like, 'I could never do this,' but if you wanted to, all you have to buy is the doors because they are sold separately.
 You can work on the three doors and see if you could do it and then go back and get the base if you feel confident with the doors that you created."

 For any DIY project, Scott has two main pieces of advice: invest in good tools, and never rush your prep work.